Emergency and Critical Care

-Whether during the middle of the night, weekends, or holidays, our team of highly-trained emergency veterinarians, led by Dr. Dan Hume, a Board Certified Small Animal Criticalist, is here to help.
+Whether during the middle of the night, weekends, or holidays, our team of highly-trained emergency veterinarians and technicians, led by Dr. Dan Hume, Board Certified Small Animal Criticalist, is here to help.

 All patients are handled gently and lovingly, and kept clean and dry at all times.
 A veterinary nursing technician specifically assigned to your pet will monitor vital signs throughout the day and night and ensure feeding, cleaning, and treatment schedules are maintained.
 WestVet provides the highest level of emergency veterinary care in the Treasure Valley and surrounding region.